Qolorerr/Cook-Book/README.md

 # Cook-Book
-Project with PyQT5 for Yandex Lyceum
+Simple cook book on Python with PyQT5 for design